-Pursuant to the May 15th Mayoral Proclamation to Further Promulgate Emergency Orders During the State of Emergency Due to COVID-19, the Department of Safety and Permits, in conjunction with the New Orleans Health Department, provides the following additional temporary options for outdoor seating to Restaurants.
+Pursuant to the May 15th Mayoral Proclamation to Further Promulgate Emergency Orders During the State of Emergency Due to COVID-19, the Department of Safety and Permits, in conjunction with the New Orleans Health Department, provides the following additional temporary options for outdoor seating to Restaurants, Bars, Breweries, Microbreweries, Distilleries and Microdistilleries.

-- All Restaurants, as defined in the Comprehensive Zoning Ordinance, shall make every effort to continue to limit their operations to take out and delivery, including the sale of alcohol in accordance with City and State issued permits.
-Restaurants may provide indoor and outdoor seating to customers only if they operate in accordance with the guidelines from the State Fire Marshal. - All Restaurants that have a current sidewalk café permit may begin to utilize the spaces covered by the permit, but only if they operate in accordance with the guidelines from the State Fire Marshal and the safety measures herein.
+- All Restaurants, Bars, Breweries, Microbreweries, Distilleries and Microdistilleries as defined in the Comprehensive Zoning Ordinance, shall make every effort to continue to limit their operations to take out and delivery, including the sale of alcohol in accordance with City and State issued permits.
+Restaurants may provide indoor and outdoor seating to customers only if they operate in accordance with the guidelines from the State Fire Marshal. - All Restaurants, Bars, Breweries, Microbreweries, Distilleries and Microdistilleries that have a current sidewalk café permit may begin to utilize the spaces covered by the permit, but only if they operate in accordance with the guidelines from the State Fire Marshal and the safety measures herein.
 Tables shall be arranged in a way to ensure ADA compliance and shall be located no closer than 8' from the center of the required walking path.
-Loitering outside of any of these establishments shall be prohibited. - Restaurants that would like to apply for a sidewalk café permit, or whose sidewalk café permit requires renewal, may apply for a temporary sidewalk use permit without fees.
+Loitering outside of any of these establishments shall be prohibited. - Restaurants, Bars, Breweries, Microbreweries, Distilleries and Microdistilleries that would like to apply for a sidewalk café permit, or whose sidewalk café permit requires renewal, may apply for a temporary sidewalk use permit without fees.
 The added value brought to citizens and public health by expanding the availability of outdoor restaurant seating outweighs the fees associated with these applications during the COVID-19 emergency.

 These temporary sidewalk café permits will be evaluated under the current sidewalk café regulations, as well as for compliance with the guidelines from the State Fire Marshal.
-All such temporary sidewalk café permits will expire on September 30, 2020, unless the City determines that an extension of this date is warranted. - Enforcement of the off-street parking provisions contained in the CZO applicable to Restaurants is hereby temporarily suspended.
-Restaurants with off-street parking may use those spaces for outdoor seating, provided they operate in accordance with the guidelines from the State Fire Marshal, the safety measures herein, and all other applicable law.
+All such temporary sidewalk café permits will expire on December 31, 2020, unless the City determines that an extension of this date is warranted.

+- Enforcement of the off-street parking provisions contained in the CZO applicable to Restaurants, Bars, Breweries, Microbreweries, Distilleries and Microdistilleries is hereby temporarily suspended.
+Restaurants, Bars, Breweries, Microbreweries, Distilleries and Microdistilleries with off-street parking may use those spaces for outdoor seating, provided they operate in accordance with the guidelines from the State Fire Marshal, the safety measures herein, and all other applicable law.
 Tables shall be arranged in a way to ensure ADA compliance and shall be located no closer than 8' from the center of any required walking path.
 Loitering in or near the outdoor seating areas of any of these establishments shall be prohibited.
-In no way shall this temporary privilege be construed as a permanent right.
+In no way shall this temporary privilege be construed as a permanent right. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m.
+In restaurants, all alcohol sales must be accompanied by food sales.
+Sidewalk cafes and seating in parking lots shall be considered part of the premises for purposes of this section.

-Outdoor Live Entertainment Guidance
+Live Entertainment Guidance